jainarayananak/RNA-velociraptors/STAR.md

 cd human_genome
 ```

-We downloaded the compiled sra-tookit
+We downloaded the compiled sra-toolkit (2.10.0) and used it to download the sequence files from the SRA (Sequence read archive).
+In order to use the sra-toolkit, the compatible version perl was activated by loading the cluster's biokit.

 ```{bash, eval=FALSE}
 wget http://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/2.10.0/sratoolkit.2.10.0-ubuntu64.tar.gz